Black Rod, the crown and a hostage: the strangest traditions of the Queen’s Speech

 “Although they aren’t actually locked up, they definitely aren’t allowed to leave,” because if anything happens to the monarch, the same will happen to the MP, according to Buzzfeed.

-Labour MP Jim Fitzpatrick, who was the hostage in 2014, dressed in a top hat, tails and striped trousers, told the BBC: “When I expressed my anxiety to the head of the Armed Forces, he said, ‘If anything happened to Her Majesty, Jim, we would have made it quick.
+Labour MP Jim Fitzpatrick, who was the hostage in 2014, dressed in a top hat, tails and striped trousers, once told the BBC: “When I expressed my anxiety to the head of the Armed Forces, he said, ‘If anything happened to Her Majesty, Jim, we would have made it quick.
 We would have just shot you.’
 And I don’t think he was kidding.”

-Inside Westminster, the monarch dons robes and the Imperial State Crown before taking their place on the throne in the Lords’ Chamber.
+Inside Westminster, the monarch usually dons robes and the Imperial State Crown before taking their place on the throne in the Lords’ Chamber.

 Finally, the MPs settle down and bicker over the speech itself.
 And so parliament begins.